 Can you help me file a No Fee Lawsuit against Atlantic Credit and Finance?

 Absolutely.
+You can sue a debt collector.
 Here are some Press Releases of Lawsuits Brought On By Lemberg Law Against Atlantic Credit & Finance

 October 29, 2015.
 On behalf of our client, Lemberg Law recently filed a complaint in U.S. District Court, District of Massachusetts.
 The case, against Atlantic Credit and Finance, charges the debt collection agency with violating federal law and asks for $1,000 in statutory damages, plus other relief.